-A team may extend a stoppage of the game by taking a timeout.
+A team may extend a stoppage of the game by taking call for a timeout before kick-off after a goal was scored, the start of a new half, or a drop ball was called and before a penalty shoot-out.
 During a timeout robots may be serviced.
-Each team may take at most one timeout per period.
+Each team may take at most one timeout per period during regular game time and one additional timeout during all of the extended time and penalty shoot-out.
 If a team is not ready to resume the game when the referee wants to start the game, it has to take a timeout.
 If there is no timeout left, the referee will start the game anyway.
 A timeout ends automatically after 120 s.
-A timeout also ends when the team signals its end to the referee
+A timeout also ends when the team signals its end to the referee.